fzhang00/fzhang00.github.io/_posts/2020-09-20-Personal-assistant-using-Microbit.markdown

 > Our Goal Today
 >
-> - Improve Night Light by adding Shake Detection
+> - Practise using function
 >
 > - Add Temperature Measurement to our Gadget